 It has been common to use printed circuit board (PCB) trace antennas, such as inverted-F, for IoT designs due to their low bill of material (BOM) costs.
 But these PCB antennas have significant size requirements, normally in the range of 25 mm x 15 mm, ultimately making the resulting IoT devices enormous.
 These antennas have another downside if used in a module as well: They are sensitive to the detuning caused by the housing materials and require specific consideration in the product assembly to work optimally.
 In SoC designs, antenna tuning is part of the normal design flow and requires a certain amount of expertise.
 In these designs, a printed antenna does not differ from other antenna types except for the size.

-Antenna manufacturers have been offering “chip antennas” for quite some time to simplify design efforts, but there are size benefits as well.
-These chip antennas are offered mainly in two different forms:
+Antenna manufacturers have been offering “chip antennas” for quite some time to simplify design efforts, but there are also size benefits.
+These chip antennas are primarily offered in two different forms:

 Both antenna types have space requirements on either clearance area and/or ground plane and PCB size.
 The required space for the RF part of an IoT design should also include the necessary clearance area because no components or traces can be placed here.

 This means that when designers are doing size estimations for IoT devices, they need to pay attention to the necessary dimensions for the antenna and the required clearance areas, but they also need separation distances from the antenna with the edge of the housing.